nwops/puppet-retrospec/README.md

 Note: You must be using puppet 4.7+ (PE 2016.4.x) to actually use data in a module, but there is nothing stopping you from creating the scaffolding.

+Note: If you are using puppet 4.7-4.8 you will need to add `data_provider: "hiera"` in your module's metadata.json file.

 ### 3/7/17
 You can now sync files.
 Any template file that contains a `.sync` in the file name will automatically be syncronized.
 This is especially helpful for Gemfiles, Rakefiles and other static files that need to be updated.